SchirmOS/desktop/README.md

 sudo ./build.sh
 ```

-After the build completes (it can take a looooooong time), the image will be inside `deploy/` directory.
+After the build completes (it can take a looooooong time, it takes about 1h 30min on GitHub actions), the image will be inside `deploy/` directory.

 ## 🔧 Advanced